University-of-Manitoba-Computer-Science/tools-n-techniques/topic03/topic-2.md

 ::: aside

-We're actually going to revisit building programs later in the course when we look at the [command-line environment], when we actually go through the process of building more complex applications with build systems and dependency management, but for now we're just going to get programs compiled and run them.
+You will revisit building programs in COMP 1006 when you look at the [command-line environment], when we actually go through the process of building more complex applications with build systems and dependency management, but for now we're just going to get programs compiled and run them.

 [command-line environment]: ../topic08/topic-1.html